spectrecoder/gari-wallet/README.md

 ## 🌟 Key Management

-For operations which are required wallet private key (like transactions), you have instantiate WalletKeyManager, which is part of Gari Wallet SDK
+For operations which are a required wallet private key (like transactions), you have instantiated WalletKeyManager, which is part of Gari Wallet SDK

 ```kotlin
 object Gari {